'I had done the unthinkable to my son'

 “I had crazy ar** thoughts going through my head.”

-When Alpe asked her on the video what she did to her son, she said: “I suffocated him.
-I literally pushed him into my shoulder”.
+When Alpe asked her what she did to her son, she said: “I suffocated him.
+I literally pushed him into my shoulder.”

 She said she remembered telling her daughter to go to her uncle, who lived with them, and was in a bedroom at the time because she “couldn’t be trusted”.